aliilgimdemirel/Lcthw/ex17/Readme.md

 * If you are trying to find out reasons of *seg. faults* via *printf()'s* then do now forget to put \\n's to the printf statement.
 My guess is that seg.fault promt ereases everything on that line ?
 ### Xcredit 4
 [This](http://www.catb.org/esr/structure-packing/) site has a lot of information on the topic.
 Goes along with [structure_declaration](http://en.cppreference.com/w/c/language/struct) and [bitfields](http://en.cppreference.com/w/cpp/language/bit_field).
+### Xcredit 8
+First I've done the task as a global variable with no file I/O.
+Then upgraded it to be with FIle I/O and where I needed for practice was shining like stars.
+* First I forgot to log my stackPtr.
+* Then realized the faulty way I was trying to do it.
+I was trying to store literally a ptr whree each time the program opens It becomes redundant or rather irrelevant, even nonsensicle.
+Then started to save my position in the stack and write/read it to the same file.
+* The array definition and mem.allocation was also important for me.
+As it seems, the subject was not fully understood by me at the time I started this piece of code.
+    * No wonder why array names act as an adress.
+You can just assign a space to it and it can wonder in that space by its type size.
+I guess an exercise with a 2D array should make the subject matter secure.